faizanraza09/faizanraza09.github.io/_posts/2023-05-05-image-assignment.md

 - **Precision**: 0.611
 - **Recall**: 0.640

-Although the high AUC shows the ability of the classifier to distinguish between classes well, the Accuracy at 0.640 shows that the model was not able to put the images into their relevant classes as successfully as was expected because of the overlapping themes amongst the photographers
+Although the high AUC shows the ability of the classifier to distinguish between classes well, the Accuracy at 0.640 shows that the model was not able to put the images into their relevant classes as successfully as was expected because of the overlapping themes amongst the photographers.

-Lets look at first the david lloyd images whose pictures are all predicted correctly.
+Lets look at first the david lloyd images whose pictures are all predicted correctly:

 ![David Lloyd](/assets/david.png)

 Examining the pictures we can see that most of the pictures are of animals that have similar aesthetics or live in similar regions hence the similar background.
 All the photos seem to be have underwent similar colour grading and hence the program is probably detecting those

 Another photographer for which the program detected the pictures correctly was Nick Brandt:

 ![Nick Brandt](/assets/nick.png)

 Here the difference that sets out these set of images is very clear and its the grayscale images that the program detected very easily.

+One interesting case to look at is of the photos of the photographer Paul Nicklen whose no actual photos were predicted as his own and were evenly divided amongst the other photographers.
+As we can see there are no obvious similarities amongst the photos as the photos are of completely different objects and have no seemingly common color schemes or backgrounds

 ![Paul Nicklen](/assets/paul.png)
-One interesting case to look at is of the photos of the photographer Paul Nicklen whose no actual photos were predicted as his own and were evenly divided amongst the other photographers.
-As we can see